bon-bride/bon-bride.github.io/services.md

 ---
 ### Collection

-Select a dress from our collection and we will fit and tailor this to your exact dimension.
+Select a dress from our collection and we will fit and tailor this to your exact dimensions.

 ***

 ### Bespoke

-We offer the full bespoke service, Prices start from £1,850 this includes the following:
+We offer a full bespoke service, which includes the following:

-* FREE consultation - Max 45 mins
+* Free consultation
 * Mood Boards
 * Fabric boards
 * Sketches
 * Toiles, amendments, alterations and fittings
-* Final dress including all fittings
+* Final dress, alterations and includes all fittings

-If your budget doesn’t allow for the full bespoke service then we’re happy to explore alternative options

 ***

 ### Veils

-We also make bespoke veils tailored to your dress
+Collection coming soon

+Bespoke service available

 ***

-### Dress for all occasions
+### Wear your dress again

-We now offer our brides the option of having their dress amended, so they can re-use and wear time and time again
+We offer our brides the option of amending their dress so they can re-use and wear time and time again.